 When it comes to making food choices, market research shows that trust and transparency are an increasingly important issues for today’s consumers.
 Yet other well-known non-GMO programs have set tolerance levels for GMO contamination at levels of up to 5%, as well as permitting the intentional dilution of non-GMO feed with GMO feed ingredients.
 Such policies will only set to undermine consumer trust in non-GMO certification.
 For context, the standards set by AGW are significantly more rigorous, permitting contamination at only 0.9% and forbidding any known GMO contamination.

 It is clear that consumer demand for non-GMO products is only going to grow.
 “It’s not something that’s going away,” says Steve French, managing partner for the Natural Marketing Institute.
 “It’s part of this larger movement of clean label and transparency.”

-2020 will see the commercial production and marketing of the first GMO animal in North America.
+We have now seen the commercial production and marketing of the first GMO animal in North America.
 AquaBounty’s AquAdvantage® salmon is modified to include a gene from Chinook salmon which provides the fish with the potential to grow to market size in half the time of conventional salmon.
 This permits shorter production cycles and increased efficiency of production.
 Critics fear the marketing of GMO salmon will open the flood gates to other GMO animals for human consumption, although research suggests it is likely to further heighten consumer concern.